 - Poison () A type of Condition.
 Against Heroes, Poison causes Talents they would Exhaust to be Drained instead.
 Against Foes, Poison removes their Abilities.
-Poison can be removed by Camping. - Population () The number of Creatures that appear in combat, based on the number of Heroes in the party. - Position () Either Melee (\\\) or Ranged (\\\).
-Combatants occupy one of these two Positions, affecting which actions they can take in Combat. - Pushed Back ( ) The next Combatant to Attack gains Disadvantage if they are an Ally, or Advantage if they are an Enemy..
+Poison can be removed by Camping. - Population () - The number of Creatures that appear in combat, based on the number of Heroes in the party. - Position () Either Melee (\\\) or Ranged (\\).
+Combatants occupy one of these two Positions, affecting which actions they can take in Combat. - Pushed Back The next Combatant to Attack gains Disadvantage if they are an Ally, or Advantage if they are an Enemy..
 Melee only. - Quick Search () To search a Search Zone or Treasure Zone without spending ∑.
 Resolve any Booby Traps you draw. - Ranged () The Weapon or Talent uses the Ranged rules in Combat and the character is a Ranged Hero for that Turn. - Ranged Attack (26) When a Hero or Creature attempts to Damage an opponent without them being able to attack back. - Reset () To return all components to the state they were in at the start of the Adventure. - Resolved () Resolved cards are discarded.
 Most cards are Resolved when all nonoptional Tests against them are successful. - Restore (10) Restoring an Exhausted card allows you to turn it upright to its unexhausted state. - Retreat () When the Party returns to the previous Location because they choose not to Resolve a Foe or Booby Trap card.

 - Round () Combat is divided into Rounds, in which each Hero and Foe gets a chance to act.
 Effects that last 'this Round' expire when the next round begins. - Rush () A Pace the Party can choose to move at during the Scouting Phase.
-Rushing does not spend Time, but gives the Party -2 to Scouting and Surprise Tests. - Scenario () A goal and setup instructions for an Adventure. - Scout () The frontmost Hero in Marching Order, who makes most of the decisions and Tests during the Scouting Phase. - Scouting () The Test for the group, normally rolled by the Scout, to determine the Party's Readiness in a Location. - Shock () A type of Condition.
+Rushing does not spend Time, but gives the Party -2 to Scouting and Surprise Tests. - Scenario () A goal and setup instructions for an Adventure. - Scout () The frontmost Hero in Marching Order, who makes most of the decisions and Tests during the Scouting Phase. - Scouting () The Test for the group, normally rolled by the Scout, to determine the Party's Readiness in a Location. - Search Zone () A cache of plunder or peril.
+The Party may choose to perform a Careful Search by spending ∑, or a Quick Search for free.
+To search, draw two Adventure cards: gain the Loot and resolve the Curiosities and Booby Traps, then discard the rest.
+If you did a Careful Search, discard the Booby Traps as well. - Shock () A type of Condition.
 When a Shocked Combatant is involved in a Test (including Attacks), remove a Shock token from them, draw a Shock card, and resolve the side that matches the situation.
 A Combatant may have up to 2 Shock tokens.
-Shock is removed during the Rest Phase. - Skill Talent () - A type of Talent that adds new noncombat and support abilities to your Hero.
+Shock is removed during the Rest Step. - Skill Talent () A type of Talent that adds new noncombat and support abilities to your Hero.